aws-samples/aws-sagemaker-byoc-end2end/README.md

 - the region `us-east-1` is recommended

 ## Objective
-This repository demonstrates how to create an end2end pipeline at BYOC mode with SageMaker Pipelines. it consits of the following parts:
+This repository demonstrates how to create an end2end pipeline at BYOC mode with SageMaker Pipelines. it consists of the following parts:
 - Feature ingestion
 - Model building
 - Real-time inference endpoint deployment